Captain Kevin Drue Donnelly:

 I would just hang my head, silent.

-As Dad received his treatments, he always shared that he was HCV positive.
+As Dad received his treatments, he always shared with hospital staff that he was HCV positive.

 I did see the momentary pause on technicians and medical staff.